ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 {:.no_toc}

 For the greengrass deployment process we did not have to create any code.
-This works out of the box when you setup greengrass.
+This works out of the box when you set up greengrass.
-However for full transparancy I will briefly describe the process here:
+However, for full transparency I will briefly describe the process here:
 * AWS greengrass receives a new deployment ( this is the last step of our azure devops pipeline).
 * Greengrass sends the new deployment to the greengrass agent on our device.
 * Download the docker-compose file from S3 which is associated with our deployment.